Welcome to the RM&C SA/NT Website

 The three national entries have now been entered into the international competition, with the winner to be announced at the IFAJ Congress in Sweden, August 15-19 2012.

-Rural Media South Australia aims to provide a genuine focus for rural issues, combined with a forum for networking between the highest levels of agribusiness, government, media and rural producers.
+Rural Media & Communicators SA/NT aims to provide a genuine focus for rural issues, combined with a forum for networking between the highest levels of agribusiness, government, media and rural producers.

-Members and guests are encouraged to note the following dates in their diaries:
+Members and guests are encouraged to note the following date in their diaries: